 |Concealed carry||Yes, with permit|

 *Other cities may also enact bans.
-Machine guns, short shotguns and short rifles prohibited throughout state.
+Machine guns, short shotguns and short rifles are prohibited throughout state unless you have a federal tax stamp from the ATF.

 - You are legally prohibited from owning a firearm (for example, you are a convicted felon),2 or